Prisoners are not automatically considered for parole by the Board. Eligible prisoners who wish to be considered for parole must apply.

 Eligible prisoners are prisoners who have been sentenced by the court to a non-parole period.
 For more information, see sentencing and parole.

-The requirement to apply for parole was introduced in March 2015 in accordance with a recommendation of the Callinan Review, which recommended that prisoners should only be considered for parole if they apply for it, in order to encourage prisoners to take responsibility for their parole and not to assume that they are simply entitled to be released.
+The parole application process encourages prisoners to take responsibility for their parole and not to assume that they are simply entitled to be released.

 The application process is not onerous.
 Prisoners who wish to apply for parole will be given the information they need and supported by Corrections Victoria staff at the prison they are in.

 While in prison, prisoners should take all reasonable steps – including avoiding acting violently or aggressively, participating in assessments, completing relevant educational or treatment programs, and not using illicit drugs – to prepare their case for when they apply for parole.

 The Board’s paramount consideration is always the safety and protection of the community.
 It takes these factors into consideration when it determines if a prisoner will be granted parole.

 For more information, see getting ready to apply for parole.

 When can prisoners apply

 Eligible prisoners can apply for parole up to 12 months prior to their earliest eligibility date.